College Visits with My Son

-Here, on the SCV blog, we frequently write about the importance college visits.
-We say things like “Visiting campus is the best way to find the right college fit” and, when we ask college students about why they chose their college, more often than not, they’ll say “I knew this college was right the moment I first set foot on campus.”
-(Corny, I know, but if you don’t think it’s true, then ask students this question when you visit college campuses.)
+Here at Smart College Visit, we frequently write about the importance of college visits.
+We say things like “Visiting campus is the best way to find the right college fit” and, when we ask college students about why they chose their college, they’ll say “I knew this college was right the moment I first set foot on campus.”
+(Corny, I know, but if you don’t think it’s true, then ask students this question when you are on their college campuses.)

 Typically, campus visits fall into two categories: